We offer a wide variety of after-school programs and activities for our students in order to accommodate the unique interests of our students.

 Our field trips also run throughout the school year to extend our curriculum outside the classroom.
 In the Elementary program we offer a variety of trips that extend the curriculum beyond the classroom to the outdoors, art galleries, and the Toronto Symphony Orchestra.
 Our Elementary winter field trips include activities such as skating and skiing.

-The AMS Elementary level students are involved in intra-mural sporting activities and we host and travel to other schools for competitions in track and field, floor hockey, badminton, volleyball, and basketball.
+The Aurora Montessori School Elementary level students are involved in intramural sporting activities.
+Seeing us host and travel to other schools for competitions in: track and field, floor hockey, badminton, volleyball, and basketball.
 Junior and Senior sports clubs are also offered throughout the year.

-Grade 6 students participate in the ‘VIP’ program, run by the York Regional Police.
-The aims of this program are to help students make informed choices, inform students of their rights and responsibilities, and to enhance the students’ self-esteem.
+Grade 6 students participate in the VIP program, run by the York Regional Police.
+The aims of this program are to help students make informed choices, inform students of their rights and responsibilities, and to enhance students’ self-esteem.